justinnoel/hono-cloudflare-pages-ssr/README.md

 Be sure to add the appropriate variables to both the "Preview" and "Production" sections.

-If running this project in preview or production results in "Internal Server Error", it is highly likely the variables were not added in "Preview" and/or "Production" or the KV namespace or bindings were not added.
+If running this project in preview or production results in "Internal Server Error", it is highly likely the variables were not added in "Preview" / "Production" or the KV namespaces and bindings were not added.

 ### KV Namespaces and Bindings